sp1aca9fa/profile/readme.md

 ## Notes

-This project is a solution to a bootcamp coding challenge and represents an early-stage implementation of front-end fundamentals, extended with a small interactive feature for experimentation.
+This project is a solution to a Le Wagon bootcamp coding challenge and represents an early-stage implementation of front-end fundamentals, extended with a small interactive feature for experimentation.